Company Voluntary Arrangement CVA – What is a CVA?

 A CVA does not bind preferential creditor without their authority.
 Secured creditors then remain able to vote, though only in respect of the unsecured part of their claim.

 For further expansion on insolvency, please read ‘what is company insolvency in the UK‘?

 A Company Voluntary Arrangement with its creditors, once agreed by 75% of the creditors of the company, it then remains a legally binding agreement.
 The effect is during preparation and review, the companies creditors may agree to write off a proportion of debt owed with your company’s creditors, therefore reducing the amount repaid over a reasonable period for the company.
 Normally 60 months.

 Is your struggling company eligible to even propose a CVA?

 Many companies present as failing companies and so fail the opportunity to have a CVA.
-If your business model moving forward shows it is not viable.
+If your business model moving forward shows, it is not viable.
 Then creditors usually reject the request.

-To successfully propose and comply with a CVA, your company needs to have all of the following characteristics:
+To successfully propose and comply with a CVA, your company needs to have all the following characteristics:

-- Has at some point, demonstrated a viable, profitable business model.
+- Has, at some point, demonstrated a viable, profitable business model.
 If your model can’t show profitability, then a CVA will not be plausible.

 - When you consider submitting a CVA, your company is required to be insolvent.
-To test is simple.
+To test this is simple.
 Your company shows as insolvent either using balance sheet test or Cash flow.